alphagov/govuk_need_api/README.md

     ./script/bootstrap
     bundle exec unicorn -p 3000

+Once Unicorn is running, visit <http://localhost:3000> for a list of all the endpoints provided by the API.

 ### GDS development

 If you're using the development VM, you should run the app from the `development` repository using Bowler and Foreman.